zsaylors/SpringMVCFilmCRUD/README.md

 ### Technologies
-SpringToolSuite4: this was our IDE that we wrote the code in
+* *SpringToolSuite4* - This was the IDE that we wrote the code in.

-MySQLWorkbench: this was alternative to terminal in order to access the database
+* *MySQLWorkbench* - This was an alternative to terminal in order to access the database.

-Bootstrap: provides a nice template to make the html display nicely CSS
+* *Bootstrap* - Provides a nice template to make the html display nicely on both a desktop and mobile device.

-HTML
+* *CSS* - Used to make some minor changes to margins, padding, colors, etc, to aid in interface design.

+* *Database Accessor Objects* - Additional DAO's were needed to be created in order to create, update, and delete films.
+Some reorganization was needed from the prior weeks project in order for the program to work properly.

+* *RequestMapping and Controllers* - This was an important addition to the project in order to update the database and reroute to an appropriate page.  `mv.addObject("result", film)` was used to add and object to a .jsp page, and `mv.setViewName("WEB-INF/search.jsp")` was used to redirect to the page.

+* *JavaServer Pages Standard Tag Library (JSTL)* - In order to print a list on the .jsp page, a <c:foreach> tag was needed.
+Also, there were a few instances were <c:if> tags were utilized.

 ### Lessons Learned
+A big lesson learned was how film controllers worked.
+The project emphasised the difference between `GET` and `SET`.
+It also allowed us to understand ModelAndView better.

 Auto generated IDs can be hidden sometimes.

 It helps to do a Gradle refresh and project refresh to make sure all changes take effect.